ubercomrade/mimosa/docs/adr/0008-portable-bundle-hardening.md

 Use one shared bundle boundary for model and null storage:

-- manifest versions must be positive integer v1 values;
+- manifest versions must be positive integers matching the supported schema: model v1 or null v2;
 - referenced files must use relative forward-slash paths with no `.`/`..`, drive prefixes or backslashes, and their resolved targets must remain under the bundle root;